 Nonrenewal cancellations initiated by insurer are required 30 days prior to the cancellation date.
 Nonrenewal transactions are not required if the insurer offered a renewal and the renewal is not taken by the insured or if the insured obtains other insurance and the Commission is notified by the insurer assuming the risk.

 Address Reporting—No Physical Location:

 State Processing Exceptions:

-An insurance carrier that fails to report timely will be fined by the Virginia Workers Compensation Commission (VWCC) a civil penalty of up to $500 for each failure.
-When the VWCC is notified by an employer that it has Proof of Coverage but the coverage has not been filed timely, VWCC offers an opportunity to file.
+An insurance carrier that fails to report timely will be fined by the Virginia Workers' Compensation Commission (VWC) a civil penalty of up to $500 for each failure.
+When the VWC is notified by an employer that it has Proof of Coverage but the coverage has not been filed timely, the VWC offers an opportunity to file.
 In the event the carrier fails to file promptly, a fine is issued.

-To encourage carrier review and compliance, the VWCC is also conducting broad quarterly, systematic reviews of all timely filings and fining.
+To encourage carrier review and compliance, the VWC is also conducting broad quarterly, systematic reviews of all timely filings and fining.